ayfujii-aist/OpenSource4NaturalHRInteraction/README.md

 Please add your language folder in rasa_ros/languages (like "en-US") and add your xml files in the language folder.

-Please add the espnet dataset name in your language like [here].(https://github.com/aistairc/OpenSource4NaturalHRInteraction/esp_rasa_nao/scripts/make_wav4espnet.py#L28)
+Please add the espnet dataset name in your language like [here](https://github.com/aistairc/OpenSource4NaturalHRInteraction/esp_rasa_nao/scripts/make_wav4espnet.py#L28).

+Please download spaCy model and write it in config.yml like ```language: en```.

 #### Add robot gestures
 Please write your original gestures in ```rasa_ros/actions/actions.py```.